 How to Train for a Mountain Hike

-Although it is always good to get fit, there’s no need to go overboard with fitness preparations for a climb up Mt Kilimanjaro.
+Although it is always good to get fit, there’s no need to go overboard with fitness preparations for a mountain climb or hike.
 Some guidebooks and websites go into a lot of detail about fitness regimes.
-However, the majority of professionals who have climbed Kilimanjaro think that most of these regimes are unnecessary.
+However, the majority of professionals who have climbed think that most of these regimes are unnecessary.

-The main reason people fail to reach the summit is due to altitude sickness rather than lack of necessary strength or stamina but the fitter you are, the easier and more enjoyable the trek up Kilimanjaro will be.
+The main reason people fail to reach a mountain summit or hike at altitude is due to altitude sickness rather than lack of necessary strength or stamina.
+But the fitter you are, the easier and more enjoyable your adventure will be.
 So, anything you can do in the way of training will only help.

 If you read about or speak to high altitude climbers they all say your mental stamina is just as important as your physical endurance.
-This is definitely true of Kilimanjaro, particularly on summit night!
+This is definitely true of any mountain, particularly on summit night!

 TRAINING TO CLIMB